mikependon/RepoDB.NET/pages/tutorials/installation.md

 > Install-Package RepoDb.SqlServer
 ```

-Or, if you are working with bulk operations.
+Or, if you are to work with the bulk operations.

 ```csharp
 > Install-Package RepoDb.SqlServer.BulkOperations
 ```

-Then call the bootstrapper once.
+Then call the bootstrapper to initialize the needed references.

 ```csharp
 RepoDb.SqlServerBootstrap.Initialize();